How to Reheat Pizza in the Oven: Get a Fresh-Baked Taste from Yesterday’s Slice

 Air fryers are great for how to reheat frozen pizza because the pizza preset buttons on many air fryers are calibrated for frozen pies.

-How to Reheat Pizza in a Skillet
+How to Reheat Pizza in a STovEtop/Skillet

 This method uses a surprise tip: steam.
 It gets the crust nice and crisp while achieving that gooey, melted cheese perfection.
 However, reheating pizza in a skillet can go south quickly, so it’s important to do it carefully.